mfleming99/DNAAssayClassifier/README.md

  to find accessions that we would want to use.
 You could also do this manually by pursuing the SRA database.
 We also included the accessions we used under `data\sample_accessions` folder in this repo.

 The output will be three files: `data_output_mrna.csv`, `data_output_srna.csv` and `data_output_wgs.csv`.
 These files contain data about the SRA accesssions that it was passed.

+## Model

+There is an intervative version of our model avalibly on the [bt2-ui](http://bit.ly/bt2ui-beta).
+Here you can input an accession and our model will predict the assay of the model.